Best Spotting Scope For Birding | Top Rated Spotting Scope For Birding

 Nikon includes a Vue-Thru case that allows you to use the Prostaff 5 without wasting time removing it from a cumbersome case.
 As Nikon is a large manufacturer of cameras, the Prostaff 5 comes ready to mount a camera.
 The Prostaff 5 is a fantastic option for a new or experienced bird watcher.
 It is compact and lightweight.
 It will be light in a backpack so that getting far into the wilderness will not be exhausting.
 It is protected by a two-year warranty against damage or defects.

-The ninth best spotting scope for birding is another Celestron offering.
 This version features one of the largest objectives on our list at 100 mm.
 This Ultima Zoom has a 45-degree eye piece that can adjust the magnification from 22x to 66x.
 The eye relief of the Ultima Zoom is 18 mm.
 Even with its large objective, it does lack a large FOV.

 This spotting scope has an FOB at 1000 yards of 94 feet at 22x and 52 feet at 66x.
 This spotting scope has the highest magnification setting of any on this list.
 The Ultima Zoom uses a BaK4 prism and has fully multi-coated lenses for high levels of light transmission.